 4,500 or more | 25'+ | 101-112 | 36v |

-Selecting the Correct Shaft Length
+Select the Shaft Length

 A general approach to determining shaft length is to measure from the mounting surface of the bow or transom where the motor sits to the surface of the water.
 Now take that measurement and add 16″ (for MotorGuide) or 20″ (for Minn Kota) for a recommended minimum shaft length.
-(For other models, check your buyer’s guide.
-If you will regularly fish in rough water, add 5″ to the measurement.
+(For other models, check your buyer’s guide.)
+If you will regularly fish in rough water, add 5″ to the overall measurement.
 Add 12″ to the measurement if you will be using a hand-controlled trolling motor while standing.

 Bow to Waterline (inches) | Recommended Shaft Length (inches) |